beilmanmich/datasci_projects/readme.md

 In this project, I investigate these connections between the NYC elite.
 I determine who the most socially popular and influential people are, as well as pairs with the strongest connections.
 (The latter analysis picks up the obvious  -- marriages and family ties -- as well as connections not readily apparent, such as affairs and infidelities.)

-Methodologically this was completed by scraping all website pages for photo captions, total number of valid captions was 93,093.
+Methodologically this was completed by using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to scrape all NYSD website pages for photo captions, total number of valid captions was 93,093.
 These captions were then parsed to return unique names, revealing a total of 113,031 names in the social network.
 Finally, I performed the graph analysis using networkx.
 The graph visualization can be viewed in the screenshot below.

-_TOOLS USED_: Python - *BeautifulSoup* (webscrape), regex (cleaning website data), networkx (graph/viz), d3.js (viz), bokeh, seaboard, matplotlib
+_TOOLS USED_: Python - **BeautifulSoup** (webscrape), **SQLlite**, regex (cleaning website data), networkx (graph/viz), d3.js (viz), bokeh, seaboard, matplotlib, CartoDB

 ![network graph](https://github.com/beilmanmich/datasci_projects/blob/master/network_graph.png)